drKreso/md_data/README.md

 #md_data

-This is easy notation for describing multidimensional data.
+An easy notation for describing multidimensional data.

 For example: